Unudus/2025Tinkering/PHP/README.md

 >Expansion prompt : I don't want to do it with you now, I want courses with external learning resources I can follow.
 Each crash course should be complete-able within a 40hour window ( i.e. a work week )

-This is what it gave me back
+This is what it gave me back, even though I'm not actually going to follow it.

 🚀 CRASH COURSE 1: PHP – Modern Full-Stack PHP (with Laravel)